Jing0/jing0.github.io/_posts/2014-05-08-all-that-is-nonsense.md

 4. "Do your own best" is not enough,for everyone around you is doing his best.

+5.Almost wise saying has an opposite one.No less wise to balance it.

 ![ACME](http://pic.yupoo.com/jok3r/DJOoUoVS/medish.jpg)

 ### The Loser Now Will Be Later to Win